mikekingkung/nasa-js/README.md

 You will have to change the URL appropriately D:\Documents\react\nasa-js\src\static\index.html

-NB You will also have to change to URLs in the html files in the static directories
+NB You may also have to change to URLs in the html files in the static directories, but shouldn't do, because these use relative paths.

 ## Available Scripts